Frequenty Asked Questions

 The secondary function of a flight attendant or air hostess is customer service; this is the function which sells the airline operator to the customer, and ensures that they will fly with you again.

 A medical certificate is required for the cabin crew member licensing process.
 It is very wise to complete your medical examination prior to attending training as this will prevent possible financial loss to you should you be found medically unfit

-This certificate is valid for 1 year if you are over the age of 40 and for 2 years if you are under the age of 40
+This certificate is valid for 5 years if you are under the age of 40 and for 2 years if you are over the age of 40